kmayerb/tcrdist3/docs/metaclonotypes.rst

 Meta-Clonotypes
 ===============

-This function (find_metaclonotypes) shown below encapsulates the work flow we used for finding meta-clonotypes in antigen-enriched data as described in 'TCR meta-clonotypes for biomarker discovery with tcrdist3: quantification of public, HLA-restricted TCR biomarkers of SARS-CoV-2 infection'
+The script for meta-clonotype discovery contains a function (``find_metaclonotypes``).
+It encapsulates a workflow we used for finding meta-clonotypes in antigen-enriched data as described in 'TCR meta-clonotypes for biomarker discovery with tcrdist3: quantification of public, HLA-restricted TCR biomarkers of SARS-CoV-2 infection'
 `bioRxiv 2020 <https://www.biorxiv.org/content/10.1101/2020.12.24.424260v1>`_ .

-To avoid bloating the project's docker image, we have not added larger background reference files.
-So before getting started in a container or in your environment, run the following:
+To ensure you have the necessary background reference files in your environment or the tcrdist3 docker container, run the following before getting started:

 .. code-block:: bash